This guide describes how to unlock the ECG app and functionality on an Apple Watch.

 Your Watch was purchased in a country in which ECG is currently available (in practise, this means the Watch must have been manufactured under a region code that is valid for ECG)

-The first two requirements are address in this guide, but the third requirement is not possible to bypass.
+The first two requirements are addressed in this guide, but the third requirement is not possible to bypass.

 Settingson the iPhone paired to your Watch.